 Having missed our bus, we consider our fate.
 We’re still at least a 30-minute walk from where we’re staying in Silver Lake, and we’re exhausted from walking all day.
 Waiting an hour on this dark street for the next bus is not an option.
 But we’re also on a tight budget, so dropping more than $20 for a cab – especially when we have weekly transit passes that get us free bus rides – just feels wrong.
 Plus, by the time a taxi gets here, we could already be home if we use our feet.

 We walk for a few minutes while we consider hailing a cab.
-But we’re on a wide four-lane road with few houses and little foot traffic, so taxis aren’t coming through this area.
+But we’re on a wide four-lane road with few houses, street art, and little foot traffic, so taxis aren’t coming through this area.
 We walk some more, then finally give up and decide to phone for a cab instead of waiting around for one that’s never going to come.

 I give the dispatcher our intersection, but she tells me she needs an actual address.
 I can’t give her an address, because it’s dark and the few buildings on this street are way back from the road and I can’t see a house number anywhere.